captmonk/azlb_bw_ps-script/README.md

 4. Open a PowerShell terminal and change directory to the directory created in Step 2 with cd command.
 (For example: cd C:\azlb_bw_ps-script)
 5. Run script with .\Check_AzLbBw.ps1
 6. Provide parameters as prompted:
     a.
-Resource ID of LB you would like to pull bandwidth metrics for
+Resource ID of LB you would like to pull bandwidth metrics for - can retrieve from Azure Portal by navigating to LB you want to retrieve for > Properties (under settings tab) > Resource ID > Copy to clipboard; right click on PS terminal to paste
     b.
 Start Time
     c.
 End Time
     d. location you would like to save the JSON